Fort Stark in New Castle NH.

 visit the park are very friendly.
 Fort Stark is not your usual

-"Hang-Out." so it's a great place to go if you just want peace
+"Hang-Out."
+So it's a great place to go if you just want peace

 and quiet at the ocean.